-AMWAJ Development Enters Dubai Real Estate Market With The Launch Of Starlight Park In Meydan
+AMWAJ Development enters Dubai real estate market with the launch of Starlight Park in Meydan

-The new 4-building, 5-storey freehold community offers 172 apartments including 1-, 2- and 3-bedroom units, with expansive living and community spaces to create unparalleled living experiences through cutting edge design, high quality finishings and materials, and extensive resident amenities dedicated to each building .
+The new 4-building, 5-floors freehold community offers 172 apartments including 1-, 2- and 3-bedroom units, with expansive living and community spaces to create unparalleled living experiences through cutting edge design, high quality finishings and materials, and extensive resident amenities dedicated to each building.

 All apartments at Starlight Park have dedicated parking spots and come with built-in television consoles in the living room, built-in cabinets and wardrobes and a custom designed wall feature in the master bedroom.
 The apartments are equipped with whitegoods from Italy including gas oven and stove, cooker hood, microwave, dishwasher, refrigerator, clothes washer and dryer.